A common misconception is

 Our philosophy is that if it needs to be done (which it usually does), let’s do it properly!
 That's why when we are developing your estate plan, we work in concert with our trusted network of specialist estate planning lawyers to ensure your wishes for your legacy are properly recorded in legally binding documents.

 Names and identifying details have been changed to protect the identity of individuals.

-Any advice in this site is of a general nature only and has not been tailored to your personal circumstances.
+Any advice in this site is of a general nature only and has not been tailored to your personal objectives, financial situation or needs.
 Please seek personal advice prior to acting on this information.

 References to past performance are not an indication of future performance.
 Past performance is not a reliable guide to future returns.